IllDepence/sirtetris.com_2021_jekyll/hobby.md

 On the other hand pronunciation is super consistent (looking at you, English), grammar is totally manageable and there are awesome things like the word for “influence”, 「影響」, being written with the characters for “shadow” and “resonance”; or “strategy”, 「戦略」, with “battle” and “shortcut”.
 Also, the word for “crowd of people”, 「人混み」, has the same pronunciation as “people garbage”.

 Appetizer: NativLang's [three](https://www.youtube.com/watch?v=bcdYKxHT8kY) [part](https://www.youtube.com/watch?v=CF3MRMBjd20) [series](https://www.youtube.com/watch?v=TD7Lc4QBh5w) on writing Japanese
-“It's the most bizzarly complicated writing system within a system ever devised by humankind.”
+“It's the most bizarrely complicated writing system within a system ever devised by humankind.”

 #### Overview